robotology/gazebo-yarp-plugins/plugins/robotinterface/README.md

 The plugins that spawn YARP devices in a way that they can be then attached to the yarprobotinterface as specified in the following table.
 For all the following plugins, the **YARP device instance name** can be specified by the `yarpDeviceName` parameter in the plugin configuration.
-If the device is supposed to attach to multiple devices, the **YARP device instance name** for each created device can also be specified with the `networks` parameter list in the plugin configuration.
+For the `gazebo_yarp_controlboard`, if the `yarpDeviceName` parameter is not specified, for legacy reason the **YARP device instance name** for each created device can also be specified with the `networks` parameter list in the plugin configuration.

 | Plugin                     | Details                                              |
 |:--------------------------:|:----------------------------------------------------:|